hirwajeaneric/NestJS-Course-Documentation/05-DEVOPS-DEPLOYMENT/13-docker-fundamentals.md

 - `EXPOSE`: Documents which port the app uses
 - `ENV`: Sets environment variables
 - `CMD`: Default command to run when container starts

+**Important Note about WORKDIR:**
+The `WORKDIR /app` instruction creates a directory `/app` **inside the Docker container**, not on your host machine.
+This works perfectly fine with NestJS projects that have the typical structure:
+- `src/` - your source code
+- `test/` - your test files
+- `node_modules/` - dependencies
+- `package.json` - project configuration

+When you run `COPY . .`, Docker copies everything from your host directory (including `src/`, `test/`, etc.) into `/app` inside the container.
+The `/app` path is just a convention - you could use `/usr/src/app`, `/opt/app`, or any other path.
+What matters is that it's consistent throughout your Dockerfile.

 ### .dockerignore File